Hoste Island

 Hoste Island (Isla Hoste) is one of the southernmost islands in Chile, lying south, across the Beagle Channel, from Isla Grande de Tierra del Fuego and west of Navarino Island, from which it is separated by the Murray Channel.
 It is named after William Hoste, one of Lord Nelson's protégés.

 Geography

 With an area of 4117 sqkm, Hoste is the second largest island of the Tierra del Fuego archipelago, after Isla Grande de Tierra del Fuego.
 The western area of the island forms part of the Alberto de Agostini National Park.
 The most southern point of the island is the False Cape Horn, on the Hardy Peninsula.
-It has 5 peninsulas: Hardy, Cloué, Rous, Pasteur and Dumas.
+It has 5 major peninsulas: Hardy, Cloué, Rous, Pasteur and Dumas.

 Peninsula Hardy (sometimes called "Pen Hardy") is located at one of the most southerly extremes of South America.
 It is the southern landform which extends into the Drake Passage to make the Bahía Nassau.
 False Cape Horn (Spanish: Falso Cabo de Hornos) is located at the southern tip of this peninsula.

+Peninsula Cloué comprises the westernmost portion of the island.

+Peninsula Rous, in the southwest, contains many fjords and is surrounded by numerous islands of varying sizes.

+Peninsula Pasteur extends to the east.

+Peninsula Dumas in the northeast is separated from Navarino Island by the Murray Channel and can be seen across the Beagle Channel from the population center Ushuaia on Isla Grande de Tierra de Fuego.

+Peninsulas Dumas and Pasteur enclose Pononsby Sound in the east.
+Southward of Pononsby Sound, Peninsulas Pasteur and Hardy enclose Tekenika Bay.
+Peninsulas Pasteur, Hardy and Rous, together with the main portion of Hoste Island, enclose Año Nueva Sound to the south.